raspberrypilearning/xai-challenge-submit/en/step_3.md

 Before you set off on any epic quest, you need a map, right?
 In the world of **design thinking**, the first three steps - Empathise, Define, and Ideate - are like plotting your course on that map!

-**Empathise** is all about talking to fellow adventurers (or users) and understanding what they want.
+**Empathise** is all about talking to your users and understanding what they want (and what they don't want!)
 Next up, **Define**!
 This is where you pinpoint the main quest and list all the features of your project and what you need to make that a reality.
 Finally, **Ideate** is the really creative part, where all ideas are welcome.

 These three stages are the planning part of the process.
 So, before you start making your machine learning app, take some time to chat, define, and dream big.